HorgeJ/SQL-Studies/Querying-Relational-Databases.md

   WHERE mk.MakeName = "Chevy";
 ```
 retrieves the MakeName from the make table, ModelName FROM the make table aliased as mk and model table aliased as md when the mk.MakeID from Make table matches the md.MakeID from the Model table amd returns only the ones where NameName = "chevy"

+### Outer Join
+An outer join, unmatched rows in one or both tables can be returned.
+There are a few types of outer joins:

+* LEFT JOIN returns only unmatched rows from the left table.
+* RIGHT JOIN returns only unmatched rows from the right table.
+* FULL OUTER JOIN returns unmatched rows from both tables.